On This Page

 How Can I Tell When I've Got a Bad Therapist?

 It can be tricky to identify a bad therapist because even good therapy can make you feel worse before you start to feel better.
-For example, if you’re depressed because you haven’t fully grieved a loss, or if you know you need to change some habits you’ve become attached to, it can feel pretty bad the first weeks you start to process those feelings or try to let go of those habits.
+For example, if you’re depressed because you haven’t fully grieved a loss, or if you know you need to change some habits you’ve become attached to, it can feel pretty bad the first few weeks you start to process those feelings or try to change those habits.

-Sometimes sudden bad feelings are part of the therapeutic process and are a sign that it's working.
+Sometimes sudden bad feelings are part of the therapeutic process.
+They can even be a sign that therapy is working.

 The important thing is to trust your instincts and to talk to other people about your experience.
 People who’ve had good or bad experiences in therapy can help you understand how the process works, but be careful—other people have their own filters, prejudices, and blind spots.
 At the end of the day, if therapy has been making you feel worse for a long time and you don’t feel like you’re healing, it may be time to walk away and look for a new therapist.